Dow Dividend Strategy Historical Returns

 Annual returns for the strategies and

-From the data in the table, it is evident that strategies based
+From the data in the table above, it is evident that strategies based

 solely on yield are less desirable as a rule than the others.